 Explosions are catastrophic events that can have a significant impact on the lives of victims.
 The most obvious result of an explosion is a physical injury.
 The explosion itself can inflict serious harm ranging from burns, to orthopedic injuries, and even death.

 While the physical damages possible after an explosion are significant, a personal injury claim may also make the case for mental anguish.
-Explosions can be traumatic experiences, and it is not uncommon for victims to endure PTSD or other mental health concerns following the incident.
+Explosions can be traumatic experiences.
+It is not uncommon for victims to endure PTSD or other mental health concerns following the incident.
 A claim can also demand payments to reimburse a person for any loss of quality of life following the accident.